Painting in Bihar

 Bihar is a state in eastern India divided by the Ganges river, an area which was once an important center for culture and learning.
 A Neolithic settlement has been discovered at Chirand which contains rock paintings similar to those found in Spain's Altamira and France's Lascaux regions.
-The tradition of painting has been handed down from generation to generation in the families of the Mithila region, mainly by women.
+The tradition of painting has been handed down from generation to generation in the families of the Mithila and Bhojpur regions mainly by women.
 Painting was usually done on walls during festivals, religious events, and other milestones of the life cycle, like birth, Upanayanam (the sacred thread ceremony), and marriage.
 Other styles of this region include Tikuli, Manjusha, and Patna kalam.

 History

 Prehistoric and Early

 Prehistoric rock paintings have been discovered in the Kaimur hills, Nawada and Jamui.
 A Neolithic settlement was also discovered in the thick of the alluvium, over the bank of the Ganges at Chirand.
 The rock paintings depict prehistoric lifestyle and natural environment.
 The paintings display the sun, moon, stars, animals, plants, trees, rivers and are believed to represent love towards nature.
 The paintings also highlight daily life of the early humans in Bihar, displaying hunting, running, dancing, and walking.
 The rock paintings in Bihar are not only identical to those in central and southern India, but also are similar to those in Europe and Africa.
 The rock paintings of Spain's Altamira and France's Lascaux are almost identical to those found in Bihar.